Group By Clause (Visual Basic)

 Into clause to compute values for the grouped elements.
 For a list of standard aggregate functions, see Aggregate Clause.

-The following code example groups a list of customers based on their location (country) and provides a count of the customers in each group.
-The results are ordered by country name.
+The following code example groups a list of customers based on their location (country/region) and provides a count of the customers in each group.
+The results are ordered by country/region name.
 The grouped results are ordered by city name.

 Public Sub GroupBySample() Dim customers = GetCustomerList() Dim customersByCountry = From cust In customers Order By cust.City Group By CountryName = cust.Country Into RegionalCustomers = Group, Count() Order By CountryName For Each country In customersByCountry Console.WriteLine(country.CountryName & " (" & country.Count & ")" & vbCrLf) For Each customer In country.RegionalCustomers Console.WriteLine(vbTab & customer.CompanyName & " (" & customer.City & ")") Next Next End Sub